oracle/terraform-provider-oci/website/docs/d/limits_resource_availability.html.markdown

 For a given compartmentId, resource limit name, and scope, returns the following:
   * The number of available resources associated with the given limit.
   * The usage in the selected compartment for the given limit.
-If Subscription Id is provided, then usage for resource created in that subscription will be returned Note that not all resource limits support this API.
+If the subscription ID is provided, then usage for resource created in that subscription will be returned.
+Note that not all resource limits support this API.
 If the value is not available, the API returns a 404 response.